JakubJazdonczyk/internshipworkblog/Design-Journal.md

 ####MY 'ABOUT ME'

-I found it quite difficult to write about myself, so I kept it short and sweet but cheery and upbeat!
+When writing about myself on my page, I found it quite difficult and didn't know where to start.
+I wanted to keep it short and simple but also friendly and upbeat.

 #HELLO THERE, I'M INGA HAMPTON